 If you can, treat savings like an essential expense.
 If you are on Centrelink payments or low income, you might only be able to put away a little – but even doing that every week makes a difference.
 Use a jar or piggy bank and put your coins in it every night when you get home.
 Before you know it, the jar will be full, and you can take it to the bank to deposit.

 If you earn wages and are able to save more, consider keeping your savings separate from your everyday money.
-Keep it in a separate bank or don't link the account to your debit card.
-If it's harder to access the money, then it will be easier to keep your savings growing.
+Keep it in an account with a separate bank or don’t link the account to your debit card.
+If it’s harder to access the money, then it will be easier to keep your savings growing.
 Make your savings automatic by setting up a regular direct debit to occur the day after you are paid so the money is never in your account long enough to be spent.
-It also often means you earn more interest as the banks reward you for not making withdrawals.
+This may mean you earn more interest if you have chosen an account that rewards you for not making withdrawals.

 Shop around for the best savings account.
-Websites like Mozo will show you all the different types of bank accounts and what interest they are paying.
-Don't be afraid to move your savings from one bank to another if you can get a better deal.
+Websites like Mozo will show you different types of bank accounts and what interest they are paying.
+Don’t be afraid to move your savings from one bank to another if you can get a better deal.
 Make sure you check the terms and conditions in case there are fees or minimum deposit amounts.

 When you’re saving money it’s important to set goals and try to stick to them: